Servlet Life Cycle

 3. By extending HttpServlet class

-The easiest and most common way is to extend HTTPServlet class.
-Let us see a Hello World program of a servlet using this method.
+The easiest and most common way is to extend the HTTPServlet class.
+Let's see a servlet's Hello World program using this method.

-The HttpServlet class is extensively used to create servlet since it provides methods to handle HTTP requests like doGet(),doPost, doDelete() etc. The above code is used to display HTML content on the web page displaying "Hello World".
+The HttpServlet class is extensively used to create servlets since it provides methods to handle HTTP requests like doGet(),doPost, doDelete(), etc. The above code is used to display HTML content on the web page displaying "Hello World".

 Features of Java Servlet Life Cycle